menelly/starlane-relay/README.md

 - Toggle relay: Ctrl+Shift+.
 (Windows/Linux)
 - Toggle relay: Command+Shift+. (macOS)

+## Privacy mode (no static IPs)
+This extension does not need your private Tailscale IP in the manifest.
+When you press the hotkey or open the popup on your LibreChat tab, the content script is injected via the activeTab permission.
+Nothing about your private origin is hardcoded in the repo.

 ## Roadmap
 - Wire ChatGPT + LibreChat selectors
 - Per-site toggles and scopes